Sew house shoes for warm weather!

 - 4 soles of Peltex with the seam allowances cut off

-Place the toes and lining toes right sides together and sew the top and bottom edges.
+Place the outer toes and lining toes right sides together and sew the top and bottom edges.
 Then clip the curves, turn the toes right side out and press.
 Clip off the extra fabric from the seam allowances.

 Insert the quilt batting between the layers of the toe pieces.
 Take one sole, one toe, and one non skid sole.
 Place the toe on the sole, matching the notches, with both fabrics right side up.